Skip to main content

 What Is the Difference Between GOTS and GOLS?

 GOTS certifies finished mattresses.
 GOLS certifies latex as a material only.
 They are separate, unaffiliated organizations.
 GOTS is the only way to certify a mattress as organic.
-Verify GOTS certifications by license number at global-standard.org.
+Verify GOTS certifications by license number at global-standards.org.

 Written by Mark Abrials